 The RAC is chaired by a Councillor and consists of representatives of:

-- The Aboriginal and Torres Strait Islander community (x4)
+- Melton Aboriginal and/or Torres Strait Islander community members (x5)

 - Kirrip Aboriginal Corporation (x1)

-- Melton City Council’s Community Planning Area (x2).
+- Melton City Council's Community Planning Department (x2)

 If you would like to get a local Reconciliation initiative going, please contact our Aboriginal Community Engagement Officer at firstname.lastname@example.org or call 9747 7200.